ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-scanning.md

 Start a simultaneous scan of hosts, VMs, and virtual appliances, by scanning a container object that is a data center or a data center folder.
 1. Using the vSphere Web Client, select **Home** > **VMs and Templates**.
-2. Right-click a _datacenter_ or _datacenter folder_ and click **Scan for Updates**.
+2. Right-click a datacenter or datacenter folder and click **Scan for Updates**.
 3. Select the types of updates to scan for.
-The options are _Virtual Appliance upgrades, VM Hardware upgrades_, and _VMware Tools upgrades_.
+The options are Virtual Appliance upgrades, VM Hardware upgrades, and VMware Tools upgrades.
 4. Click **Scan**.

 ## Scheduling a scan